bgachara/bgachara.github.io/posts/ml/lang_chain.md

+---
+title: LangChain
+description: Understanding the LLM chain tech
+date: 2022-03-01
+tags:
+  - ml
+  - llm
+  - ai
+---

 # Lang Chain and Vector Databases

 `LLMs and private data go super nova`

-`A vector database indexes and stores vector embeddings for fast retrieval and similar search with capabilities like CRUD operations, metadata filtering and horizontal scaling`
+- A vector database indexes and stores vector embeddings for fast retrieval and similar search with capabilities like CRUD operations, metadata filtering and horizontal scaling
-``

 ## Introduction